VincentHu01/me/_posts/2023-02-20-what-is-three-normal-forms-in-database.md

 ---
 title: What is Three Normal Forms in Database?
-tag:
+author: sille_bille
-- database
+categories:
-- ''
+- Technology
-by: Vincent
+- Database
 ---

 1NF:  Atomity, that is, a single cell must not contain more than one value.